Template Fields

 Use them in document templates:

-full_name— Combines title, given names, and surnameaddress— Combines street, suburb, state, postcode
+full_name— Combines title, given names, and surnameaddress_single_line— Combines street, suburb, state, postcode

 Required vs Optional